Lombem/resume/README.md

 # resume
-trial to test and learn how to use github
+trial to test and BIM A+
+Module 3